 “But in capitalist reality, as distinguished from its textbook picture, it is not (price) competition which counts but the competition from the new commodity, the new technology, the source of supply, the new type of organization… competition which.. strikes not at the margins… of the existing firms but at their foundations and their very lives” – Joseph A. Schumpeter, Capitalism, Socialism and Democracy, 1942

 IT CAN HAPPEN TO ANYONE, NOT JUST IN TECHNOLOGY.
-When Wal-Mart establishes itself in a small town, the environment changes for every retailer in the city.
-A “10X” factor has arrived.
-However, most changes happen gradually.
-Typewriters are getting better, cars are getting better, computers are getting better.
-A change in the customer base can create a subtle change in attitude, but still have a “10x” force.
-What is a demographic time bomb for consumer companies is good news for the computer industry (young people are growing up with computers).
 The privatization in the 1990s was in many countries “the mother of all inflection points”.
+And when Wal-Mart establishes itself in a small town, a “10X” factor has arrived.
+However, most happen gradually.
+Typewriters cars, computers etc are getting better.
+A subtle change in the customer base or attitude can still have a “10x” force.
+What is a demographic time bomb for consumer companies is good news for the computer industry.

 FIRST-MOVER-ADVANTAGE.
 Time advantage in the technology industry is the safest way to gain market share (and it’s harder to be best in class in several areas).
 Intel had almost 100% of the memory chip market segment.
 In the early 1970s, other companies joined, but Intel defended a large share.
 But when the Japanese pushed down the price, it became tough.
 Intel continued to spend a lot on R&D, but at the same time a small team worked with microprocessors, which the company had invented in 1970.
 Leaving the core business was difficult.
 But Grove asked himself: if the board brought in a new CEO, what do you think he would do?
 Why not go out the door, come back and do it yourself.
 Going through the entire strategic inflection point took Intel a total of three years.